Revisiting the Ascending Third Valve

 Ascending third valve?!?

-Back nearly 10 years ago I posted in this site an article on the ascending third valve horn.
+Back nearly 10 years ago I posted in this site an article introducing the ascending third valve horn.
 That article is here, and the short version is that this was a valve system that had some degree of popularity, especially in the years before the double horn.
 The classic instruments would be set up very much like my example.

 How does it play?